Financial support for residents

 If you’re struggling to meet your household’s urgent basic needs

-If you’ve had a sudden loss or reduction in income, and you can’t meet your household’s most urgent basic needs in the very short term, you can apply for support from the Southwark Emergency Support Scheme (SESS).
+If you’ve had a sudden loss or reduction in income, you can apply for support if you can’t meet your household’s urgent basic needs from the Southwark Emergency Support Scheme (SESS)

 Financial support for businesses and self-employed residents